 The Department of Theatre Arts at USU believes that a well-trained theatre artist or educator must have a working knowledge of all areas and aspects of theatre in order to be truly successful.
 The department strives to help students acquire and develop the tools needed to succeed in their future pursuits by emphasizing general training, which provides students with a broad background of courses and practical experiences, plus advanced training within their emphases.
 A few of the areas in which students gain experience are design, technical work, stage management, acting, and directing.
 Each student in this program will receive the individual attention required to learn and grow within the theatre arts.

 Students in the theatre arts major can earn either a BFA or a BA degree.
 The BFA is a professional art degree requiring above-average accomplishment in art.
 Students must first apply and be accepted to the professional degree program.

 To receive a BA, students must gain proficiency in one or more foreign languages.
 Students pursuing the BA receive a degree in general theatre arts.
 This is a four-year program designed for students who want a more comprehensive liberal arts background in theatre.
 This emphasis prepares students for graduate study and is also appropriate for those entering the field of stage directing.

 Students pursuing the BFA must choose an emphasis.

 - Acting (BFA): The acting emphasis is for students desiring to become professional performers.
 Coursework for this emphasis covers acting, voice, movement, and directing fundamentals.
 It also provides an understanding of the technical and design responsibilities of any production.

 - Theatre Design and Technology (BFA): The theatre design and technology emphasis is for students interested in the operations and physical settings of performance production.
 Coursework covers makeup, stage lighting, scene design and construction, costume design and construction, as well as performance and literature skills.
-Students in this emphasis must focus on one of the following areas: costume design, scenic design, light design, sound design, stage management, or production technician.
+Students in this emphasis must focus on one of the following areas: film production, costume design, scenic design, light design, sound design, stage management, or production technician.